CaldasGSM/zson/readme.md

   parsed| str|   f|   o|   o|  \n|   b|   a|   r|  \0|    |    |    |    |    |    |
 ```

-the same happens for a JSON object that provide us with 2 extra bytes in the form of `{}`
+The same happens for a JSON object, it provides us with 2 extra bytes in the form of `{}`
 and the arrays in the form of `[]`

-Objects always consist of name/pais pairs, so their content can be parsed and iterated em pairs,
+Objects always consist of name/value pairs, so their content can be parsed and iterated em pairs,
 allowing us to not need any type of separator and discard the `:` and `,` characters

-And the same will happen for arrays until we reach the end of the array, every consecutive value is
+And the same thing happens for arrays, until we reach the end of the array, every consecutive value is
-an item of the array
+an item of the array:

 So an example of the object `{"foo":"bar"}` can be parsed like this: